darklang/docs/docs/slack-apps/trello-card-tutorial.md

 ![New%20Trello%20Card/Screen_Shot_2020-04-07_at_1.48.50_PM.png](New%20Trello%20Card/Screen_Shot_2020-04-07_at_1.48.50_PM.png)

 8. In the body of your trace data, you will see a text field in the body.
 This is what we want to parse to get the name and description of the card we're going to create.
-In order to parse this information, we're going to use String::split and parse on the special character |.
+In order to parse this information, we're going to use `String::split` and parse on the special character `|`.

 ![New%20Trello%20Card/Screen_Shot_2020-04-07_at_1.53.21_PM.png](New%20Trello%20Card/Screen_Shot_2020-04-07_at_1.53.21_PM.png)

-9. Now that we have a list of messageContent, we can use list getAt to set the name and description of the card.
+9. Now that we have a list of `messageContent`, we can use `List::getAt` to set the name and description of the card.

 ![New%20Trello%20Card/Screen_Shot_2020-04-07_at_1.54.04_PM.png](New%20Trello%20Card/Screen_Shot_2020-04-07_at_1.54.04_PM.png)

-10. Once we have all of the information we need, we can use the Dark package manager Trello::createNewCard function to create the new card.
-For simplicity's sake, we're going to use the defaultListID we set earlier.
+10. Once we have all of the information we need, we can use the Dark package manager `Trello::createNewCard` function to create the new card.
+For simplicity's sake, we're going to use the `defaultListID` we set earlier.

 ![New%20Trello%20Card/Screen_Shot_2020-04-07_at_1.54.46_PM.png](New%20Trello%20Card/Screen_Shot_2020-04-07_at_1.54.46_PM.png)